40 BEST Things To Do In Golden, BC

 Hike the Iceline Trail

 The Iceline Trail is one of the great hiking trails in Yoho National Park.
-The whole 14.2 km trail is simply stunning, offering waterfalls, glacier views, glacier lakes, and beautiful wildflowers if you hit it in the right season.
+The whole 14.2 km trail is simply stunning, offering waterfalls, glacier views, glacier lakes, and beautiful wildflowers (if you hit it in summer).

-If you aren’t comfortable going into the Canadian wilderness independently, a guide is a great option.
-Laura, from Self Propelled Adventures, is exceptionally knowledgeable and will get you through these trails safely.
+If you aren’t comfortable exploring the Canadian wilderness independently, a guide is a great option.
+Laura from Self Propelled Adventures is exceptionally knowledgeable and will guide you safely through these trails.

 See Laughing Falls and Twin Falls